In many ways, New Jersey is the birthplace of recorded sound.

 General course policies

-Please refer to the Intro to Writing Arts course syllabus for policies on attendance, cancellations, grades, late work, participation, preparation, plagiarism, etiquette, and Rowan resources.
+Please refer to the Intro to Writing Arts master syllabus for policies on attendance, cancellations, grades, late work, participation, preparation, plagiarism, etiquette, and Rowan resources.

 In this course, you are asked to create accounts and generate content to circulate across digital publics.
 For a variety of excellent reasons, you may feel uneasy about personal risk in sharing digital content and in being identified with/by that content.
 The public nature of the course encourages a kind of composing situation that serves our learning outcomes, and thus cannot be altered.
 However, you’re welcome to take steps to ensure relative anonymity for your coursework, while still ensuring the valuable experience of public circulation.
 These steps include: using pen names, disabling location services on mobile devices, and using decoy or throwaway accounts on digital platforms.
 All work created for the course is required to remain published until you’ve received your final grade.
 Once final grades are submitted, you’re free to permanently delete anything you’ve created for the course.
 I’m happy to further discuss reservations with students individually or during class discussion.